Find Cash Home Buyers in Austin for a Fast, Simple Sale

 If you have the time and energy to search for cash buyers on your own, Austin real estate experts offer these tips:

-- An investor-savvy real estate agent who is active in the local investor community can help you connect with cash buyers even if your objective is to avoid the conventional listing process.
+- Find an investor-savvy real estate agent who is active in the local investor community, as they can help you connect with cash buyers even if your objective is to avoid the conventional listing process.
 Top real estate agents have networks that include house flippers and landlords looking for their next investment property, so they’ll have the inside track to finding cash buyers.
 They’ll also know if your home aligns with an investor’s buy-box or their parameters around the condition, price point, and location of homes they usually purchase.

 - Contact local real estate investor clubs on Facebook and other sites to locate cash buyers close to home.